Includes: International Airfare, Hotel, Tours, Transfers and More!

 After breakfast, we will depart Andorra and head back south towards Barcelona.
 Along the way, we will stop at a local cheese farm for a visit and tasting.
 This small farm, situated on the hillside with views of the surrounding valley, specializes in fine goat cheeses.
 We will then head to the town of Berga, where you will enjoy some free time to have lunch on your own, before completing our journey back to Barcelona.
 This evening, we end the land portion of our Journey with a delightful gastronomic experience.

-Today is Halloween, and although not celebrated in Europe the way that it is in North America, the related All Saint’s Day (November 1) is a traditional holiday in Spain.
-While you are embarking the ship tomorrow, many people throughout Spain will be remembering their loved ones who have passed, often laying flowers, sending prayers and sharing memories.
+Tomorrow is Halloween, and although not celebrated in Europe the way that it is in North America, the related All Saint’s Day (November 1) is a traditional holiday in Spain.
+Many people throughout Spain will be remembering their loved ones who have passed, often laying flowers, sending prayers and sharing memories.
 It is an emotional day, often spent with family and loved ones.
 As with most family gatherings, there are many traditional dishes served throughout the day.
 Being autumn, this holiday’s meals have similarities to American Thanksgiving, such as sweet potatoes, nut pies and cinnamon-spice pastries.
 Almond cakes, cinnamon-sugar doughnuts and anise liquor are common, though the most traditional food is roasted chestnuts.
 Street vendors line the streets and roast them on small fires or on portable grills.

 Back in Barcelona, we bid farewell with a gastronomic experience centered on this holiday.
 First, we will visit one of Barcelona’s most famous markets, no doubt smelling the roasted chestnuts as we walk through.
 Your guide will point out the traditional ingredients and dishes as we pass the stalls.
 Then, head to one of Barcelona’s top restaurants for a special dinner: a holiday meal at a Michelin-starred restaurant.
 (B, D)